sovayle/sovayle.github.io/_posts/2025-12-1-Kusto Query Language, KQL.md

 author_profile: false
 ---

 > This is a resource on Kusto Query Language, KQL.
-It is language generally used for Microsoft products such as Microsoft security tools, Microsoft Azure and many more.
+It is language generally used for Microsoft cloud products for System performance, user activity, device health, compliance and security.
+Microsoft security tools such as Microsoft Defender suite of security tools, Microsoft Azure Active Directory, Microsoft Defender suite and many more.
+KQL is WORM language, write once read many.
 Microsoft Sentinel SIEM uses KQL for example in SOC environments.

 Almost all modern SOC tools use a query language.